paius1/pia-foss-connman-connect/README.md

 #### &emsp;Create a:
 &emsp;&ensp;/path/to/these/scripts/.env file
-&emsp;&emsp;&ensp;The original pia-foss manual connections scripts run interactively, so you need defined variables
+&emsp;&emsp;&ensp;The original pia-foss manual scripts run interactively, so you need to pre-define variables

 #### &emsp;minimum .env file
                PIA_USER=pXXXXXXX